SumoLogic/epigraph/java/projections/src/main/java/ws/epigraph/projections/polymorphic-tails.md

 Effective type is the most specific type of the linearized tail, `C121` in this case.

 Linearization algorithm is essentially depth-first traversal without backtracking:
-1. init: set `tailsStack = []`
+1. init: set `tailsList = []`
 1. given a list of tails `T1...Tn` and type `X` find first tail `Ti` such that type `X` is `Ti` or is a subtype of `Ti`
     - if such tail can't be found: stop
-    - else `tailsStack.push(Ti)`.
+    - else `tailsList.add(Ti)`.
 If `Ti` defines (recursive) tails `K1..Km` then repeat step 2 for them.

-In the end `tailsStack` will contain linearized tails and it's last element will be the effective type.
+In the end `tailsList` will contain linearized tails and it's last element will be the effective type.

 ### Data processing
 All the data processing functions now receive lists of projections instead of singular projection.
-Elements are sorted from most specific to least specific and must be processed in that order.
-Projection items (fields, tags, keys) may be present in more than one projection and must be carefully merged, with those coming first taking priority.
+Elements are sorted from most specific to least specific and should be processed in that order.
+Projection items (fields, tags, keys) may be present in more than one projection and should be carefully merged, with those coming first taking priority.

 ### Var data processing
 `processVarData` now has to start by linearizing `VarProjection` tails with regard to passed `type`.
 If result is empty,